knative/docs/docs/eventing/sources/sinkbinding/getting-started.md

 ```shell
 kubectl delete namespace <namespace>
 ```
-Where `<namespace>` is the name of the namespace that contains the SinkBinding object
+Where `<namespace>` is the name of the namespace that contains the SinkBinding object.